My husband and I have traveled all over the western United States on vintage Harley Davidsons. I want to share a few of our experiences.

 With two of us traveling on one bike, space and weight are even more of a consideration than with one rider.
 Backpacking gear is a good option for bike camping.

 For sleeping, I prefer the self-inflating camp mats to the big air mattresses that are popular these days.
-I think they are much more comfortable, and warmer, and they roll up smaller.
+I think they are much more comfortable and warmer (and they roll up smaller).

 I got myself a new Therm-a-Rest self-inflating air mattress for this trip.
 I had the REI self-inflating pads before, they worked really well and lasted a long time, but it was finally time for a new one.

-When it comes to choosing a sleeping bag, down bags compress the smallest, and give the most warmth for their size.
+When it comes to choosing a sleeping bag, down bags compress the smallest and give the most warmth for their size.
 Some of the new synthetics come very close to down though, and they can still keep you warm if they get wet; wet down is no good at all.

-Sixty Second Tent
+4. Sixty Second Tent

-The is my favorite piece of camping gear.
+The 60 Second Tent is my favorite piece of camping gear.
 If you are not familiar with them, they are like a regular dome tent, but the poles are already inserted and they just fold up.
 You unfold the tent and lock the hinges and boom, you're done.
 The first time I saw this tent in action, I knew I had to have one.
-60 Second Tent

-They cost a little more, and are a little bigger and heavier when packed up, than an ordinary dome tent.
+They cost a little more and are a little bigger and heavier when packed up, than an ordinary dome tent.
 Still, if you do a lot of bike camping, especially if you are traveling every day and camping every night, it's well worth it.

-Food and Cooking
+5. Food and Cooking

 We usually have our meals at restaurants while on the road, but it's also nice to have some traveling food like Fig Newtons, granola, nuts, or maybe some beef jerky.
-Sometimes, if we are rough camping, we bring food to cook over a camp fire.
+Sometimes, if we are rough camping, we bring food to cook over a campfire.

-Some Other Necessary Items:
+6. Other Necessary Items

-- Flashlights and matches or lighters
+- Matches or lighters

-- Small first aid kit.
+- Small first aid kit

-- Sunscreen - this is essential.
+- Sunscreen: This is essential.
 I never forget to take it with me, but sometimes I forget to put it on before I leave on the first day.
 Learn from me, apply your sunscreen before you put it in the bag, and don't forget your chest and the back of your neck.

-- Tools - My hubby always brings along some basic tools.
+- Tools: My hubby always brings along some basic tools.
 Especially with these old bikes, there are usually some necessary adjustments.

 I hope you've found my list useful.
 If you notice anything I've forgotten, please make a note of it in the comments section.
 Ride safe out there.